 As a child we may spend our life observing our emotions.
 It is a way of righting a wrong, a way for us to understand our life and for us to understand that we don’t need to copy other people’s emotional behaviour.

 It is the psyche that is responsible for our emotions, thoughts and behaviour.
 It is the totality of the human mind, unconscious and conscious.
 It controls our response patterns to our environment and recreates our unconscious experiences, which reside below the level of conscious thinking, so that we look for and learn how to deal with some of those patterns.

 Once we begin to analyse and recognise character trait patterns that reside below our level of conscious awareness, we can begin the healing process.
 Trauma stems from patterns that continually play out on a conscious level.
 Only when we change our unconscious thinking, will we change our conscious thinking.

-In adults it’s our inner-child that re-enacts our own traumas from childhood, until we too solve and find different conclusions.
-The sad reality of course is that the majority of us will never go on to recognise trauma in this way and if we do, we’ll often choose to ignore those behaviour patterns, because they’re often too difficult to deal with.
+In adults, it’s our inner child that re-enacts our traumas from childhood until we too solve those and find different conclusions.
+The reality is that many of us will never go on to recognise trauma in this way and if we do, we’ll often choose to ignore those behaviour patterns, because they’re too difficult to deal with.